kszx11/putty-like/README.md

 # putty-like
-Serial terminal written in Python
+Serial and Telnet client written in Python